zsk612/tp/README.md

 ### JUnit tests

 * A skeleton JUnit test (`src/test/java/seedu/duke/DukeTest.java`) is provided with this project template.
-* If you are new to JUnit, refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junitTutorial.html).
+* If you are new to JUnit, refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junit.html).

 ## Checkstyle

 * A sample CheckStyle rule configuration is provided in this project.
-* If you are new to CheckStyle, refer to the [CheckStyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyleTutorial.html).
+* If you are new to Checkstyle, refer to the [Checkstyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyle.html).

 ## CI using GitHub Actions